 Lauded as “the longest and most scenic stretch of undeveloped coastline in the contiguous United States,” the Big Sur is a mountainous region of the Central Coast of California.
 It is a highly popular tourist destination that offers hiking, camping, and other outdoor activities.

-As the Big Sur is a long stretch of mountains, there are several notable attractions you can look into for your elopement.
+As Big Sur is a long stretch of mountains, there are several notable attractions you can look into for your elopement.
 State Parks such as Garrapata, Andrew Molera, Pfeiffer Big Sur, and Julia Pfeiffer Burns are examples of ideal spots for your “I do.”

 The Bogus Basin Mountain Recreation Area, or simply Bogus Basin, is well-known among skiers, but it offers year-round recreational activities such as disc golf, hiking, and mountain biking.
 It is located in Boise County, southwest Idaho, with a top elevation of over 7,000 feet.
 Travelers are encouraged to walk along the trails and reconnect with nature or participate in their free community-wide events.